TiaLiliUwU/Asus-Pro-P2530UJ-EFI-Hackintosh-MacOs-Monterey-WIP-/README.md

 | WiFi / BT        | Qualcomm Atheros qca9377**                                   |
 | Audio            | Conexant CX20751                                             |
 | OpenCore Version | 0.8.6                                                        |

+* Dedicated GPU not supported.
+** Wi-Fi and Bluetooth adapter not supported.

+Tips: Use 2x RAM and SSD instead of HDD.
+It’ll avoid a laggy setup.
+Buy and install a Wi-Fi & Bluetooth compatible adapter.

+Geekbench: